naverwhale/whaleos-platform2/chromeos-config/README.md

 Identity matching is done by comparing properties which come from `/identity` to the corresponding values from firmware.
 If properties are left unspecified in `/identity`, they will match any value from firmware, or even a missing value.
+There is one exception, if there is a `custom_label_tag` in VPD, the `custom-label-tag` in `/identity` should be matched no matter is it a missing value or not.

 The first config with a matching identity is selected.